DanielSSilva/danielssilva.github.io/_posts/2020-06-10-Automating_database_backups_with_Universal_Automation_and_dbatools.md

 # Before we start - Let's understand the product naming

-This might sound irrelevant for now, but you will understand in a minute why I'm referring this.
+This might sound irrelevant for now, but you will understand in a minute why I'm mentioning this.

-The first time I've heard about an Ironman Sofware product it was the [Universal Dashboard (UD)](https://docs.universaldashboard.io/).
+The first time I heard about an Ironman Software product it was the [Universal Dashboard (UD)](https://docs.universaldashboard.io/).
-In the meantime, another product surfaced: the Universal Automation.
+In the meantime, another product surfaced: Universal Automation.

 When searching for these products, you will find a note saying that these products (UA and UD) are part of something called [PowerShell Universal](https://ironmansoftware.com/powershell-universal/).

-## So whats Universal ?
+## So what is Universal?

 Universal is, at the time of this writing, a combination of 3 products:
 * [Universal API](https://docs.ironmansoftware.com/api/about) - "(...) provides the ability to define REST API endpoints using PowerShell"
 * [Universal Automation](https://ironmansoftware.com/universal-automation/) - "Universal Automation is the ultra-fast, simple, and lightweight automation platform for PowerShell."
 * [Universal Dashboard](https://ironmansoftware.com/powershell-universal-dashboard/) - "Build web pages with PowerShell.
 No HTML or JavaScript required."

-So, this means that Universal is the way to go.
+This means that Universal is the way to go.
 From my understanding there won't be any maintenance (bug fixes, features, etc) on each individual product, only on the Universal itself.

 ## "If that's the way to go, why are you showing Universal Automation?"

-At the time of this writing, the current Universal version is the 1.2.0 and I cannot get the it product to run on my Ubuntu 20.04.
+At the time of this writing, the current Universal version is the 1.2.0 and I cannot get it to run on my Ubuntu 20.04.
-The docs state that, for Linux, the validated distribution is Ubuntu 18.04, so hopefully in a next version I will be able to run it.
+The docs state that, for Linux, the validated distribution is Ubuntu 18.04, so hopefully in the next version I will be able to run it.

 My first thought was that I could probably create a Ubuntu 18.04 container, install Universal and run it from a container.
 But...
 I'm not familiar with that part of Docker.

 Doing a quick search, I've found that they provide a [Docker image for Universal Automation](https://hub.docker.com/r/ironmansoftware/universalautomation/tags).
-Well, it's not Universal, but since I'm only interested on UA, I'll take that.
+Well, it's not Universal, but since I'm only interested in UA, I'll take that.
 What you will see here, won't be much different from what you can see in Universal.

 # Installing Universal (Automation)